How does Legal Tree work?

 Create Document

-Consult a lawyer in 3 easy steps
+💬 Consult a Lawyer in 3 Steps

 Step 2